-- 1. If not displayed, launch the User Station Configuration window.
-See User Station Configuration (on page 26). - 2.
+- If not displayed, launch the User Station Configuration window.
+See User Station Configuration (on page 24). - 2.
 Click Administration > CC-SG.

 - 3. In the Edit CC-SG Settings page, select the options for your CC-SG integration: - a.
-Enable CC-SG Integration: select the checkbox, then add the CC-SG IP Address/Hostname.
+Enable CC-SG Integration: select the checkbox, then add the CC-SG IP Address/Hostname. - Select CC-SG Cluster Mode if you have Primary and Secondary CC-SG units in a cluster configuration.
+Make sure the IP address of the Primary node is entered here. - c.

-- b.
 Allow access for local users: select this option to allow local users to access even when CC-SG integration is enabled.
-When enabled, an additional checkbox appears on the Dominion User Station login page for users to select when they need to login locally. - 4.
-For the setting to take effect, you must log out of Dominion User Station, then login again with your CC-SG credentials.
-See Logging in with CC-SG Integration (on page 142).
+When enabled, an additional checkbox appears on the Dominion User Station login page for users to select when they need to login locally.

+4. For the setting to take effect, you must log out of Dominion User Station, then login again with your CC-SG credentials.
+See Logging in with CC-SG Integration (on page 134).